 One drink to start with

 The simplest way to taste calamansi at its best is the highball: vodka or a soft gin, fresh calamansi juice, a small amount of palm sugar syrup, soda water to top, served tall over plenty of ice with a calamansi cheek floated on top.
-We have a version on either bar's menu when we have the fruit.
-Recipe and notes here: Calamansi Highball.
+Ask us at the bar; we keep the fruit when it's in season and we'll happily build one for you.
+More notes on the drink here: Calamansi Highball.

 One last note